 • Air-tight food storage containers in a variety of sizes.
 Whether you’re storing individual ingredients, single portions, or bulk batches, you’re going to want containers that keep your food fresh and can just as easily go in the freezer as in the microwave.

 • A reusable lunch box.
 Another essential item for you or any family members planning to take food with them to work or school is a versatile and compact lunch box that can easily fit different types of meals.
-Think different sized compartments, little side containers for sauces or dressings, included cutlery, and anything else that would make lunch transport much more appealing than abandoning your meal planning in favor of a drive-through.
+Think different-sized compartments, little side containers for sauces or dressings, included cutlery, and anything else that would make lunch transport much more appealing than abandoning your meal planning in favor of a drive-through.
 A thermos might also be helpful.

 • A meal-planning app or journal.
-Particularly when you’re in the beginner meal plan stages, keeping track of your plans, recipes, and grocery lists is helpful not only for maintaining motivation, but also for keeping an eye on things like budget and ingredient scaling.
+Particularly when you’re in the beginner meal plan stages, keeping track of your plans, recipes, and grocery lists is helpful not only for maintaining motivation but also for keeping an eye on things like budget and ingredient scaling.
 If you’re testing out a lot of new recipes, it can also be helpful to make quick notes on which ones worked well and any modifications you might make the next time.

-(And if you’re in the market for a meal-planning app, SIMPLE can be your one-stop shop.
+(And if you’re in the market for a meal-planning app, Simple can be your one-stop shop.
 Our app is full of resources, recipes, a food tracker, and so much more to help you make meal planning a breeze.
-Get started today by taking our SIMPLE quiz.)
+Get started today by taking our Simple quiz.)

 • A guide on seasonal produce.
 If you’re new to the concept of how to make meal plans, you may also want to download a guide to which items are in season during different months so you can plan recipes that feature them accordingly.
-Produce at the height of its season is not only fresher, but also often a lot cheaper!
+Produce at the height of its season is not only fresher but also often a lot cheaper!

-• A rewards account for any grocery stores where you may shop.
+• Rewards account for any grocery stores where you may shop.
 One surefire way to save on your shopping list is to take advantage of any loyalty programs your local grocery stores may offer.
 When you sit down to meal plan, always check their apps or websites to see what available deals exist.

 10 steps to create your meal plan